Flnch/stealth-extension/README.md

 # stealth-extension
-This repository contains a stand-alone Firefox extension containing the same spoofing functionality than our [https://github.com/Flnch/OpenWPM/tree/issue-448-webdriver_attr](stealth version of OpenWPM).
+This repository contains a stand-alone Firefox extension containing the same spoofing functionality than our (stealth version of OpenWPM)[https://github.com/Flnch/OpenWPM/tree/issue-448-webdriver_attr].
 That is, the JavaScript `window.navigator.webdriver` attribute is spoofed to `false`.

 ## How to build
 Execute `build.sh`.
 It creates the Firefox extension file `stealth-extension.xpi`.